mmaitre314/SparkStructuredStreamingDemo/README.md

 ## Mocks

-So far nothing that noteworthy.
-The main trick was to mock the inputs and outputs to isolate the query.
+The main trick in this repo was to mock the inputs and outputs to isolate the query.

 ### Input stream

 Two options work well:

 - Using [MemoryStream](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/streaming/memory.scala) and defining the data in the code.
+Specifying a stream schema in `MemoryStream` did not look obvious to me, so I used rows of CSV strings that are parsed into typed columns using a SQL `SELECT` expression.

 ```Java
 private static Dataset<Row> createStreamingDataFrame() {